 George H.W.
-Bush Is Out Of ICU, Alert & Responding To Treatment
+Bush Is Out Of ICU, Alert, & Responding To Treatment

-The news was confirmed on Twitter by Bush family spokesman Jim McGrath, who issued a statement noting that the Bush was moved from the ICU to a regular patient room, and will likely remain in the hospital for “several more days.”
+The news was confirmed on Twitter by Bush family spokesman Jim McGrath, who issued a statement noting that Bush was moved from the ICU to a regular patient room and will likely remain in the hospital for “several more days.”
 He stressed that Bush has been making good progress since being admitted to Houston Methodist on Sunday.

 “He is alert and talking to hospital staff, family and friends, and his doctors are very pleased with his progress,” wrote McGrath.